Last updated on October 1, 2018

 Discounts and waivers: Frontiers’ equal opportunity policy

 At Frontiers, we are determined not to let financial issues prevent authors from publishing their research.
-Authors benefit from a variety of discounts; for example, all papers submitted to a Research Topic are significantly discounted.
-Several article types, such as the prestigious Focused Review, have always been free.
-Additionally, if you really can’t afford to publish, you can request a full or partial APC waiver.
+Authors who can’t afford the fees can request a full or partial APC waiver.

 Honoraria and awards: Frontiers supports research communities

 At Frontiers, the publisher is responsible for providing a sustainable business and the external editors are responsible for the content.
 Frontiers is the first publisher that has built an iron wall between the business of publishing and the decision over the content that is published.
 In other words, Frontiers was purposefully designed so that the publisher has no control over scientific content to guarantee that not the publisher, but only the research community can shape the direction of research.

 At Frontiers, Field Chief Editors receive an honorarium for the leadership role they play in building up their respective research communities.
 For our Specialty Chief Editors, the honorarium is also linked to workload, as judged by submitted articles.
 The honorarium is specifically not linked to acceptance of articles to avoid any conflict of interest.
 All Chief Editors are expected to build up the community of researchers within their journals and to oversee that Frontiers’ principles are upheld during peer-review.
 From time to time, Frontiers also rewards the most engaged Associate and Review Editors, not for accepting articles, but for their dedication to the Frontiers review process.
 Frontiers also occasionally rewards authors of particularly successful papers.